-FAIR HOUSING AND EQUAL OPPORTUNITY REQUIREMENTS
+FAIR HOUSING AND EQUAL HOUSING OPPORTUNITY REQUIREMENTS

-It is Management policy to comply with Title VI of the Civil Rights Act of 1964, Title VIII of the Civil Rights act of 1968, Executive Order 11063, Section 504 of the Rehabilitation Act of 1973, Fair Housing Act Amendments of 1988, E.O.
-13166, HUD's Equal Access Rule and any legislation protecting the individual rights of applicants, residents, or staff which may subsequently be enacted.
-HUD's Equal Access Rule and any legislation protecting the individual rights of applicants, residents, residents, or staff which may subsequently be enacted.
+It is the property's policy to comply with Title VI of the Civil Rights Act of 1964, Title VIII of the Civil Rights act of 1968, Executive Order 11063, Section 504 of the Rehabilitation Act of 1973, Fair Housing Act Amendments of 1988, E.O.
+13166, HUD's Equal Access Rule, PA Human Relations Act of 1955, and any legislation protecting the individual rights of applicants, residents, or staff which may subsequently be enacted and is open and available for use by the general public based on applicable eligibility factors and cannot be restricted members of particular organizations.

-Management will not discriminate because of race, color, age, sex, familial status, religion, handicap, disability, sexual orientation, gender identity, marital status, national origin, ancestry, domestic or sexual violence, retaliation, or source of income in the leasing, rental, or other disposition of housing in any of the following ways:
+Management will not discriminate because of race, color, sex, familial status, religion, handicap, disability, sexual orientation, gender identity, marital status, ancestry, domestic or sexual violence, retaliation, source of income, or national origin in the leasing, rental, or other disposition of housing in any of the following ways:

-- Deny any household the opportunity to apply for housing, nor deny any eligible applicant the opportunity to lease housing suitable to their needs - Provide housing which is different than that provided others - Subject a person to segregation or disparate treatment - Restrict a person's access to any benefit enjoyed by others in connection with the housing program - Treat a person differently in determining eligibility or other requirements for admission - Deny a person access to the same level or services - Deny a person the opportunity to participate in a planning or advisory group which is an integral part of the housing program.
+- Deny any household the opportunity apply for housing, nor deny any eligible applicant the opportunity to ease housing suitable to their needs - Provide housing which is different than that provided others - Subject a person to segregation or disparate treatment - Restrict a person's access to any benefit enjoyed by others in connection with the housing program - Treat a person differently in determining eligibility or other requirements for admission - Deny a person access to the same level or services - Deny a person the opportunity to participate in a planning or advisory group which is an integral part of the housing program.

-It is Management policy, pursuant to Section 504 of the Rehabilitation Act and the Federal Fair Housing Act to provide reasonable accommodations and modifications upon request to all applicants, residents, and employees with disabilities.
+It is the policy of this property, pursuant to Section 504 of the Rehabilitation Act and the Federal Fair Housing Act to provide reasonable accommodations and modifications upon request to all applicants, residents, and employees with disabilities.